heptarch/heptarch.github.io/projects.md

 The IAS gives a mandate, but an empty one.
 Money and freedom aren't enough; you need a mandate with substance.

-Wee might conclude pessimistically that Bell's mandate, and the freedom and money that came with it, are unrepeatable freaks of history.
+We might conclude pessimistically that Bell's mandate, and the freedom and money that came with it, are unrepeatable freaks of history.
 But I don't buy it
 <label for="sn-1"